Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

     * Feedback

 ## Contact Search
-The 'Contact Search' form provides a search option for adding a contact as the customer for the request.
-The search results only display contact records and is recommended to use when only providing external support.
+The Contact Search form provides a search option for adding a contact as the customer for the request.
+The search results only display contact records.
+Contact Search is recommended to use when only providing external support.
 * Search all contacts.
 * Configure fields to be displayed on the right-hand side.
-* The Contacts active Requests are displayed when a contact is resolved.
+* The Contact's active Requests are displayed when a contact is resolved.
     * The list of the contact's Requests can be filtered to only show those that the logging agent supports via the linked service: app.itsm.progressiveCapture.customerDetails.showOnlySupportedRequests.
-When disabled, an agent will have visibility to unsupported customer Requests, this must be avoided for customers with multiple service desks (e.g. IT and HR).
+When disabled, an agent will have visibility to unsupported customer Requests; this must be avoided for customers with multiple service desks (e.g. IT and HR).
     * An option to add a new Contact can be displayed on this form if the following system setting is enabled: app.itsm.progressiveCapture.contactSearch.allowAddContact.

 ## Co-worker Search
-The 'Co-worker Search' form provides a search option for adding a Co-worker as the customer for the request.
+The Co-worker Search form provides a search option for adding a Co-worker as the customer for the request.
 This search results only display co-worker records and is recommended to use when only providing internal support.
 * Search all Co-workers.
 * Configurable field to be displayed on the right-hand side.
 * The Co-worker's active Requests are displayed when a co-worker is resolved.
 The list of the Co-worker's Requests can be filtered to only show those that the logging agent supports via the linked service: app.itsm.progressiveCapture.customerDetails.showOnlySupportedRequests.
 When disabled, an agent will have visibility to unsupported customer Requests, this must be avoided for customers with multiple service desks (e.g. IT and HR).